-Assessment for learning takes place continuously through self-assessment and teacher-assessment.
+Assessment for learning takes place continuously through self-assessment and formative teacher-assessment.
 The pupils in each year group are assessed against end of year expectations for children of their age.
 There are also national SATs (Standardised Assessment Tasks/tests) at the end of Key Stage I and the end of Key Stage 2.
-Years I, 3-5 also do a Progress in Maths and a Progress in English standardized test to monitor progress.

-In the Foundation Stage, (Reception) the children are assessed on exit using the Foundation Stage Profile.
+In other year groups, children are assessed using a variety of formative and summative assessments including day to day teacher assessment and standardised tests which monitor progress and inform teaching.
+In the EYFS, the children are assessed on entry with the statutory Reception Baseline Assessment (RBA) and on exit using the Foundation Stage Profile.
+Assessment is a tool which is used primarily to inform the next steps of teaching and Meltham CE Primary school will always strive to ensure as little pressure as possible is placed upon children at these important times.